 At Amazon I learned there was a synonym to the word principle: Tenet.

-I’ve heard Jeff Bezos say repeatedly “A team can never spend too much ime debating their tenets.”
-My team at Control4 is likely tired of me repeating this mantra.
+I’ve heard Jeff Bezos say repeatedly “A team can never spend too much time debating their tenets.”
 Why is debating tenets so important?

 First, debating (and writing down) tenets ensures everyone is in agreement about critical questions that can’t be verified with data or facts.
 For example, should we build a new Control4 lighting feature centered in the cloud or on-premise?
 Because our lighting team has debated and agreed on the following tenet, the answer is clear: